Visit the institution website for COVID‑19 updates

 Months of entry

 This programme will prepare students for the award of Qualified Teacher Status (QTS) in line with the requirements of the Teachers’ Standards (2012).
 UCL works in partnership with around 200 primary schools to enable Primary PGCE students to fully prepare to be a primary teacher.
 We encourage a wide range of students to study for the Primary PGCE, and have a good record of attracting traditionally under-represented groups.

 Students on the Primary PGCE programme benefit enormously from the complementary skills and expertise of staff in partnership schools and at the UCL Institute of Education (IOE).
 The schools offer placements for teaching experience, and their teachers serve as tutors, mentors and joint assessors for our student teachers.
 IOE tutors have extensive experience of teaching, school management, inspection, research and consultancy.

-Primary PGCE students can gain experience of teaching across one or more key stages; the Foundation Stage and Key Stage 1; Key Stage 1 and Key Stage 2; lower Key Stage 2 (ages 7 to 9) and upper Key Stage 2 (ages 9 to 11).
+Primary PGCE students can gain experience of teaching across one or more key stages: the Foundation Stage and Key Stage 1; Key Stage 1 and Key Stage 2; lower Key Stage 2 (ages 7 to 9) and upper Key Stage 2 (ages 9 to 11).
 Students will learn to teach all the primary curriculum subjects.
-They will also select one subject for specialist study from the range that we offer (i.e. Literacy, MFL, Geography, Mathematics, Music, Computing, Science and Art and Design).
+They will also select one subject for specialist study from the range that we offer (i.e. Literacy, MFL, Geography, Mathematics, Music, Computing, Science, Art and Design and Applied Drama).

 Fees and funding